Susanne85/readMeProjects/README.md

 Executing the application
 1. Clone the repository
-2. Run npm i in the directory that the repository has been cloned into.
+2. Change into the 'Develop' folder under the directory that the application was cloned into and Run npm i to install node modules.
-3. Change into the folder 'Develop' and enter the command node index.js
+3. In the folder 'Develop', on the command line enter node index.js to execute the application.

 **Application Display**